sje30/schol2018/innovations.md

 research is completed, another paper describes the results of the study using the pre-registered methods.
 (Additional findings can be reported, but are clearly marked as such.)
 Preregistration is most prevalent today in psychology.
+The Center for Open Science Preregistration Challenge is helping to popularise it more broadly, some interest in the fields of ecology and evolution now but definitely not mainstream https://cos.io/prereg/